-The frustrations experienced by the City in their attempts to actually create West Street caused the Common Council to pass yet another ordinance in 1825, demanding the creation of West Street and filling of water lots.
+The frustrations experienced by the City in their attempts to actually create West Street caused the Common Council to pass vet another ordinance in 1825, demanding the creation of West Street and filling of water lots.
 Land reclamation and filling along the Hudson River waterfront was pursued by either allowing unstructured harbor silts and river accretion to build up, or by placing fill in engineered retaining devices (Geismar 1983:672).
 In lower Manhattan, ships were sometimes deliberately sunk as cribbing to help stabilize fill (Berger 1983:9).
 After wharves and piers were built, derelict ships were sunk adjacent to them, and together these features contributed to and operated to retain fill.
 In one such case, part of the burnt seventeenth century Dutch ship "Tiger" was sunk and subsequently encountered during subway excavation at the corner of Dey and Greenwich Streets in 1916 (Solecki 1974:109).
-During the later excavation of the adjacent World Trade Center, . archaeologists unsuccessfully searched for the remainder of the ship.
+During the later excavation of the adjacent World Trade Center, archaeologists unsuccessfully searched for the remainder of the ship.

 Wooden cofferdams, wharves, and bulkheads were built as fill retaining devices, framed with hewn logs, filled with loose stone, and covered with earth (Geismar 1983:30).
 Timber grillage was commonly used as cribbing, a practice first employed in Europe.
 Colonists continued to use this method, as both the Dutch and English had previously, aided by the ample supply of wood in the region.
 To retain fill, quays were first built by driving a row of wooden piles into the river with diagonal braces bolted to the inside, forming the face work.
-Earth and fill was then placed in the vacant area behind the piles, and was then planked over to form a roadway level with adjacent streets (Ibid.:31).
-Wooden jetties were similarly built.
-Once the economic value of clean fill generated from building excavations was realized, this was no longer used as fill.
+Earth and fill was then placed in the vacant area behind the piles, and was then planked over to form a roadway level with adjacent streets (Ibid.: 31).
+Wooden jetties Once the economic value of clean fill were similarly built. generated from building excavations was realized, this was no longer used as fill.
 Instead, wharves and piers were frequently used as dumping boards, where garbage was collected and pushed overboard into scows or directly into the river.
-Between Chambers Street and West Houston Street, dumping boards were situated at Vestry Street in 1830, Watts Street in 1846, and Gansevoort Street in 1844 (Buttenwieser 1987:42).
+Between West Houston and Little West 12th Streets, there were dumping boards at and Gansevoort Christopher Street in 1827 Street in 1844 (Buttenwieser 1987:42).
 Rubbish, ballast, and street trash pushed the shoreline further west.